-Tests are developed in two layers: scenarios and variations.
-Test scenarios are extracted from naturalistic driving data, crash data and expert knowledge.
-For each scenario, test variations are developed based on naturalistic driving data collected in the Connected Ann Arbor project.
-Statistical tools will be developed, based on the Importance Sampling approach, to measure safety impacts efficiently by reducing the safe and boring events while emphasizing the safety-critical conditions.
+This project examined approaches to evaluate the safety of automated vehicles (AVs) that reduce the test duration from a few months to a few days without sacrificing accuracy, and identified possible failure modes on perception errors and mis-operations.
+Tests were developed in two layers: scenarios and variations.
+Test scenarios were extracted from naturalistic driving data, crash data, and expert knowledge.
+For each scenario, test variations were developed based on naturalistic driving data collected in the Ann Arbor Connected project (Pillar 1).
+Statistical tools were developed, based on the importance sampling approach, to measure safety impacts efficiently by reducing the safe and boring events and emphasized the safety-critical conditions.

 (1) Test scenarios and variations to evaluate the safety of AVs, and (2) estimates of safety benefit/risk to society after AVs are released and deployed in Ann Arbor.